Kushal-Chandar/minpass/README.md

-# minpass
+# Minpass backend

-A minimal password manager written in C++ and reactjs.
+A minimal password manager written in C++ as a REST api.
+You can use it with any client

 ## Todo